 Neglect is also considered elder abuse.
 Specifically, neglect means failing to properly attend to a resident’s needs, such as not bathing or feeding the resident in the appropriate way.
 Any circumstance in which the resident does not receive the proper level of care is neglect.

 If you have suspicions of elder abuse in a nursing home or any other institution, demand to meet with management immediately.
 They should quickly and thoroughly fix the problem and ensure that the proper level of service is rendered.

-Because not all elderly individuals are able to speak up for themselves, especially those dealing with physical or mental difficulties, any suspicion of elder abuse should be reported immediately.
+Because not all elderly individuals are able to speak up for themselves, especially those dealing with physical or mental difficulties, any suspicion of nursing home abuse should be reported immediately.
 Do not hesitate to go over your legal options with an attorney that knows the issues surrounding elder abuse.

-If you suspect elder abuse in any Virginia elder care facility, please contact Kalfus & Nachman online to schedule a consultation.
-Kalfus & Nachman elder abuse lawyers serve the communities of Norfolk, Hampton, Newport News, Portsmouth, Roanoke, and Virginia Beach.
+If you suspect abuse or neglect in any Virginia elder care facility, please contact Kalfus & Nachman online or call (800) 361-0430 to schedule a consultation.
+Our firm serves the communities of Norfolk, Hampton, Newport News, Portsmouth, Roanoke, and Virginia Beach.